Symptoms of Middle Ear Infection

 - Drainage from the ear (This may appear as blood, clearish fluid, pus, or as a dry crust on the outer portion of the ear after sleeping.)

-- Difficulty with balance, frequent falling, sensations of dizziness
+- Difficulty with balance, frequent falling, sensations of lightheadedness

 Some children with ear infection, particularly chronic otitis, have no symptoms.
 Their condition may be discovered on examination for some other problem.